yxw-11/TabLaP/README.md

 ```

 ### FTQ dataset
-Navigate to the ftq directory and run the evaluation script:
+Navigate to the TabLaP directory and run the evaluation script:
 For evaluate NumSolver performance:
 ```bash
 python ftq/evaluate.py